 - Have they been fined by the local government for breaching regulations?

-Some of these answers are not easy to find, but even if a platform doesn't provide such information, investors can ask for additional documents such as track record or the company's source of funding.
+Some of these answers are not easy to find, but even if a platform doesn't provide such information, investors can ask for additional documents such as a track record or the company's source of funding.

 The personal experience and feedback of clients is, without doubt, a very important insight for investors, when choosing the right platform.